2DGH: 2D Gaussian-Hermite Splatting for High-quality Rendering and Better Geometry Features: Experiments and Results

 \subsection{Datasets and Metrics}

-We evaluate the performance of our method on both synthetic and real datasets, including Synthetic NeRF dataset~\cite{mildenhall2020nerf}, DTU dataset~\cite{jensen2014large} and Mip-NeRF 360 dataset~\cite{barron2022mip360}.
-Following the strategy of 2D Gaussian Splatting (2DGS)~\cite{huang20242dgs}, we evaluate geometric reconstruction and rendering quality on Synthetic NeRF dataset and DTU dataset, and assess NVS performance on Synthetic NeRF dataset and Mip-NeRF 360 dataset.
-For training and evaluation, we keep the resolution of Synthetic NeRF dataset and we down sample the resolution of DTU dataset to 1/2 and the resolution of Mip-NeRF 360 dataset to 1/4 to accelerate the process.
+We evaluate the performance of our method on both synthetic and real datasets, including Synthetic NeRF dataset~\cite{mildenhall2020nerf}, DTU dataset~\cite{jensen2014large}, Mip-NeRF 360 dataset~\cite{barron2022mip360} and a proposed synthetic Detail dataset as shown in Tab. \ref{tab:dataset_eval}.

+Following the protocol of 2D Gaussian Splatting (2DGS)~\cite{huang20242dgs}, we evaluate geometric quality on Synthetic NeRF dataset, Detail dataset and DTU dataset, and assess NVS performance on Synthetic NeRF dataset, Detail dataset and Mip-NeRF 360 dataset.

-For novel view synthesis and rendering quality, we compare SSIM~\cite{wang2004ssim}, PSNR and LPIPS~\cite{zhang2018perceptual} among scenes on Synthetic NeRF dataset, DTU dataset and Mip-NeRF 360 dataset.
+For novel view synthesis and train-view rendering quality, we compare SSIM~\cite{wang2004ssim}, PSNR and LPIPS~\cite{zhang2018perceptual} among scenes on Synthetic NeRF dataset, Detail dataset and Mip-NeRF 360 dataset.

-For geometry reconstruction, we compute bidirectional Chamfer Distance (CD) between ground truth and TSDF extracted mesh on Synthetic NeRF dataset and DTU dataset.
+For geometry quality, we compute bidirectional Chamfer Distance (CD) between ground truth and TSDF-extracted mesh on Synthetic NeRF dataset, Detail dataset and DTU dataset.

+For training and evaluation, we keep the resolution of Synthetic NeRF dataset and Detail dataset.
+We follow 2DGS~\cite{huang20242dgs} and downsample the resolution of DTU dataset and Mip-NeRF 360 dataset to accelerate the process.